nafihshemeer/Business-Analytics-for-E-Commerce-in-Construction-Materials/Enquiry Analytics for FY23/README.md

 3. Product level data has not been considered in this analysis, and quantities have been omitted for simplicity
 4. Pincodes do not show a reliable geographical spread as multiple enquiries can get concentrated in one bubble

-However, the data is fictional and constructed according to the best of my knowledge using human judgement without assistance from other individuals or AI to create the numbers or simulate real-world constraints and chaos.

 # Conclusion
 The business shows a general trend in the number of enquiries, with 5,944 enquiries being generated by customers in FY23.
 Trends in enquiries by the month, locality, customer and product were identified.
 Based on the observations from the report, actionable insights were recommended to maintain existing momentum and prevent the dips seen in FY23.
 With the availability of new and further data, a more comprehensive analysis can be made.